iogolla/My_first_django_project/README.md

-# A simple introduction to Python Web Development uding Django Framework
+# A Simple Introduction to Python Web Development using Django Framework